TIBCOSoftware/snappydata/docs/install/setting_up_cluster_on_amazon_web_services.md

 <a id="ec2custombuild"></a>
 #### Using custom build

-This script by default uses the SnappyData OSS build available on the GitHub releases page to launch the cluster.
+This script by default uses the TIBCO ComputeDB OSS build available on the GitHub releases page to launch the cluster.
 To select a version of the OSS build available on GitHub, use option `--snappydata-version`.

-You can also provide your own SnappyData build to the script to launch the cluster, by using option `--snappydata-tarball` to the `launch` command.
+You can also provide your own TIBCO ComputeDB build to the script to launch the cluster, by using option `--snappydata-tarball` to the `launch` command.
 The build can be present either on a local filesystem or as a resource on the web.

-For example, to use **SnappyData Enterprise** build to launch the cluster, download the build tarball from www.snappydata.io/download on your local machine and give its path as value to above option.
+For example, to use **TIBCO ComputeDB Enterprise** build to launch the cluster, download the build tarball from www.snappydata.io/download on your local machine and give its path as value to above option.

 ```pre